4 Hearty Home-Cooked Recipes Including Buckwheat Futomaki an

 If there are leftovers, wrap each piece individually in plastic wrap and refrigerate, consuming within one day.

-Freezing is not recommended due to the raw salmon.
+Freezing is not recommended due to the fresh salmon.

 The sauce can be stored separately in an airtight container in the refrigerator for 3-4 days.

-Leftover omelet should be eaten within 2 days (refrigerated), and fried shrimp can be re-crisped by reheating in an air fryer at 350°F (180°C) for 3-4 minutes.
+Leftover egg roll (dalgyal-mari) should be eaten within 2 days when refrigerated, and shrimp tempura can be reheated in an air fryer at 350°F (180°C) for 3-4 minutes to restore crispiness.

 🥢 Who This Is For

-It pairs well with a refreshing miso soup, clear udon broth, or pickled daikon.
+It pairs well with a refreshing miso soup, clear udon broth, or pickled radish.

-With the special spicy sauce, it also makes a great adult snack or appetizer.
+Served with the special spicy sauce, it also makes a great adult appetizer.

 🔥 Nutrition Info

-Protein content is generous, around 30-35g, thanks to salmon, eggs, and fried shrimp.
+Protein content is generous at about 30-35g, thanks to salmon, eggs, and shrimp tempura.

-Fat content is about 25-30g, contributed by the fried items, perilla oil, and mayonnaise.
+Fat is about 25-30g, contributed by the fried ingredients, perilla oil (들기름), and mayonnaise.

-Carbohydrates from buckwheat noodles and frying batter are roughly 55-65g.
+Carbohydrates from buckwheat noodles and tempura coating are around 55-65g.

 Eggs are a complete protein source, making this a well-balanced meal nutritionally.

-However, sodium and fat can increase due to the sauce and fried ingredients, so consume the sauce sparingly.
+However, sodium and fat content can increase due to the sauce and fried items, so consume the sauce in moderation.

 💬 Frequently Asked Questions

-- Main ingredients include Shrimp tempura, Eggs, Salt, Mirin (맛술), Cucumber.
-When choosing salmon, opt for sashimi-grade fillets with a vibrant orange color and fine white marbling of fat.
-It should spring back when pressed and have no fishy odor.
-Buckwheat noodles with a higher buckwheat content are more savory but tend to break easily; if you're a beginner, a product mixed with some wheat flour will be easier to roll.
-For gim (김), use traditional gim (재래김) or sushi nori that is glossy, thick, and free of holes to prevent tearing during rolling.
-Choose cucumbers that are straight, firm, and have visible spines.
+- Main ingredients include Fried Shrimp, Eggs, Salt, Mirin (맛술), Cucumber.
+For salmon, choose sashimi-grade fillets with vibrant orange flesh and fine white marbling of fat, indicating freshness.
+It should spring back firmly when pressed and have no fishy odor.
+Buckwheat noodles with a higher buckwheat content are more savory but break easily.
+If you're a beginner, a product with some wheat flour mixed in will be easier to roll.
+For gim (김), use traditional gim (재래김) or sushi-grade gim that is glossy, thick, and without holes, as it will be less likely to tear when rolling.
+Choose cucumbers that are straight, firm, and have fresh thorns.

-- The most crucial part is the egg roll (dalgyal-mari).
-Cook it slowly over low heat, pouring the egg mixture in several batches and rolling each time to ensure it's soft and has a fine texture.
-High heat will cause the surface to puff up and crack.
-After boiling buckwheat noodles, rinse them thoroughly in cold water to remove starch and squeeze out all excess water to prevent the gim (김) from becoming soggy.
-If moisture remains, the futomaki might tear while rolling.
-When assembling, only place ingredients up to two-thirds of the gim (김) and press firmly with your fingertips while rolling to keep the filling from unraveling.
-When cutting, lightly moisten the knife with water for cleaner slices.
+- The most important part is the egg roll.
+Cook it slowly over low heat, pouring the egg mixture in several batches and rolling it to achieve a soft and fine texture.
+If the heat is too high, the surface will puff up and crack.
+After boiling, the buckwheat noodles must be thoroughly rinsed in cold water to remove starch and squeezed dry to prevent the gim (김) from becoming soggy.
+If moisture remains, it will tear while rolling.
+Place the ingredients only up to two-thirds of the gim (김) and roll tightly with your fingertips to keep the filling from coming loose.
+When slicing, lightly wet the knife to get clean cuts.

-- Like kimbap (김밥), it's best enjoyed on the day it's made.
-If there are leftovers, wrap them tightly, including the cut ends, with plastic wrap and refrigerate, consuming within a day.
-Freezing is not recommended as the buckwheat noodles (used instead of rice) can harden and the gim (김) can become soggy.
-Since it's a dish served cold, there's no need to reheat it.
-After refrigeration, leaving it at room temperature for about 10 minutes will soften the texture.
-Any leftover egg roll (dalgyal-mari) and julienned cucumber can be stored separately and used as toppings for salads or bibim-myeon (비빔면, spicy mixed noodles).
+- Like kimbap (김밥), it's best enjoyed the same day it's made.
+If there are leftovers, wrap them tightly, including the cut sides, and refrigerate, consuming within a day.
+If refrigerated, the buckwheat noodles used instead of rice will harden and the gim (김) will become soggy, so freezing is not recommended.
+Since it's a dish eaten cold, there's no need to reheat it.
+After refrigeration, leaving it at room temperature for about 10 minutes will make the texture much softer.
+Leftover egg roll and julienned cucumber can be saved and used as toppings for salads or bibim-myeon (비빔면).

-- Per serving, this dish is estimated to be approximately 480-560 kcal.
-Fat content is about 22-28g from shrimp tempura, mayonnaise, and perilla oil; protein is about 24-30g from salmon, eggs, and shrimp; and carbohydrates are about 45-55g from buckwheat noodles and tempura batter.
-Salmon is rich in omega-3 fatty acids and Vitamin D, while eggs provide complete protein and choline.
+- Estimated at approximately 480-560 kcal per serving.
+Fat is estimated at approximately 22-28g from fried shrimp, mayonnaise, and perilla oil; protein at about 24-30g from salmon, egg, and shrimp; and carbohydrates at about 45-55g from buckwheat noodles and the fried coating.
+Salmon is rich in omega-3 fatty acids and vitamin D, while eggs provide complete protein and choline.
 Buckwheat contains rutin, dietary fiber, and magnesium, making it more satisfying than refined wheat flour noodles.
-However, due to the fried ingredients and mayonnaise sauce, the calorie count can be high, so adjust the sauce amount to your preference.
+However, due to the fried ingredients and mayonnaise sauce, the calorie count is higher, so adjust the sauce to your preference.

-- If salmon is too expensive or hard to find, smoked salmon, imitation crab meat (게맛살), or canned tuna can be good substitutes.
-Smoked salmon offers a stronger salty umami flavor, while imitation crab meat has a mild taste that children often enjoy.
-For shrimp tempura, you can replace store-bought frozen options with calamari rings, fried imitation crab meat, or simply imitation crab meat for a lighter option.
-The crispiness might decrease slightly, but preparation will be simpler.
-Buckwheat noodles can be swapped with somyeon (소면, thin wheat noodles) or soba; somyeon is softer but less savory.
-If you don't have tsuyu, you can mix soy sauce with a little mirin (맛술) and sugar as a substitute.
+- If salmon is too expensive or difficult to find, you can substitute it with smoked salmon, imitation crab meat, or canned tuna.
+Smoked salmon offers a stronger savory and salty taste, while imitation crab meat has a mild flavor that children often enjoy.
+Instead of store-bought frozen fried shrimp, you can use fried calamari rings, fried imitation crab meat, or simply imitation crab meat for a lighter option.
+The crispiness might be slightly reduced, but preparation becomes easier.
+Buckwheat noodles can be replaced with somyeon (소면) or soba (そば).
+Somyeon is softer but less savory.
+If you don't have Tsuyu (쯔유), you can mix soy sauce with a little Mirin (맛술) and sugar as a substitute.

 💬 Comments